Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-93-the-silent-earth.md

 Here, the act of creation.
 Never neutral, that.
 It was an aggressive act, some would say.
 Imposing your will upon the canvas.

 The Great Father was creating something.
-The “United Peoples.”
+The "United Peoples."

 Margaret found she rather liked the name.
 The thought that there might actually be some unity and peace after all this seemed like a small mote of light in the darkness that had filled her thoughts ever since the fateful day itself.